-The purpose of this thesis is to study methods for early HTA of innovative technologies and explore the value of behavioural data in the assessment of the usability of e-health solutions.
+The purpose of this project was to study methods for early HTA of innovative technologies and explore the value of behavioural data in the assessment of the usability of e-health solutions.

-The project is a PhD project by Linn Nathalie Støme from Centre for Connected Care at Oslo University Hospital.
+The project was a PhD project by Linn Nathalie Støme from Centre for Connected Care at Oslo University Hospital.